 Important Risks Related to this Article

 Past performance is not indicative of future results.

-There are risks associated with investing, including the possible loss of principal.
+There are risks associated with investing, including possible loss of principal.
 Funds focusing their investments on certain sectors increase their vulnerability to any single economic or regulatory development.
 This may result in greater share price volatility.
+Dividends are not guaranteed, and a company currently paying dividends may cease paying dividends at any time.
 Please read the Fund’s prospectus for specific details regarding the Fund’s risk profile.